TakoShochou/eijiro-util/README.md

 ## Execute

-* Run `stack exec -- pstudy-exe` to see "We're inside the application!"
+* Run `stack exec -- eijiro-util` to see "We're inside the application!"
-* With `stack exec -- pstudy-exe --verbose` you will see the same message, with more logging.
+* With `stack exec -- eijiro-util --verbose` you will see the same message, with more logging.

 ## Run tests